AliyunContainerService/pouch/INSTALLATION.md

 ### PouchContainer Build and Installation

-With all prerequisites installed, you can build and install PouchContainer daemon and PouchContainer CLI.
+With all prerequisites installed, you can build and install PouchContainer Daemon and PouchContainer CLI.
 Clone the repository and checkout whichever branch you like (in the following example, checkout branch master):

 ``` shell
 mkdir -p $GOPATH/src/github.com/alibaba/